AIStorageDepot

 Over MCP, don’t type a command — just ask: “review this diff the way my code-review skill says” and the agent goes and reads the skill mid-conversation.

-As a pulled slash command: pressing it pastes the instructions into chat and the AI follows them on whatever you’re doing.
-(Skills only get slash commands from pull — over MCP they’re documents the agent reads, which is why they never show an (MCP) menu entry.)
+As a slash command: pressing it pastes the instructions into chat and the AI follows them on whatever you’re doing.
+Two ways to get one: mark the skill with / in the app (a live (MCP) command), or install a local copy with pull.

 Type 3 · standing orders